NaveenV110/Statistical-Analysis-of-Medical-Insurance-Claims/README.md

 ## Project Overview

-In this project, our goal is to uncover and analyze the determinants that contribute to the variability in insurance costs across the United States healthcare landscape.
+In this final project, our goal is to uncover and analyze the determinants that contribute to the variability in insurance costs across the United States healthcare landscape.
 The Jupyter Notebook (`analysis_code.ipynb`) provides a detailed exploration of our data, preprocessing steps, analysis techniques, and results.

 The final report (`final_report.pdf`) offers an in-depth narrative of our investigative approach, the methodologies employed, and the key determinants we identified that influence insurance costs.